MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough3-unified-interface-display-microsoft-dynamics-365-records-in-your-agent-application.md

  [Conclusion](../unified-service-desk/walkthrough-3-display-microsoft-dynamics-365-records-in-your-agent-application.md#Conclusion)

 <a name="Step1"></a>
-## Step 1: Create CRM Page type of hosted controls to display account and contact records
+## Step 1: Create Unified Interface Page type of hosted controls to display account and contact records
- In this step, you’ll create two hosted controls of **[!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] Page** type to display the account and contact records respectively.
+ In this step, you’ll create two hosted controls of **Unified Interface Page** type to display the account and contact records respectively.

 1. Sign in to [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].